Preparatory Course for Cambridge First Certificate in English (FCE)

 In addition to the objectives described above, the underlying objective of the course is the nurturing of self-pride and self-identity in each pupil’s linguistic and cultural heritage.

-- show knowledge and control of the language system by completing a number of tasks
+- demonstrate the ability to apply their knowledge of the language system by completing a number of tasks.

 Classroom learning, lessons to be conducted at NYU Language School.

 All our teachers are registered with the Committee for Private Education (CPE).

 English at the advanced level or through a placement test conducted by NYU Language School; or a

 pass in English or equivalent in your home country.

 A test is conducted every 6 weeks, culminating in the final course examination.
 Your teacher will write a detailed course report which includes your grades in listening, speaking, reading and writing, as well as an evaluation of your progress in the class.